erik-sth/ts-server-berlin/README.md

 ### Functions

-1. **createGraph()**: Builds a directed graph based on provided items, creating edges between items with suitable time gaps.
+1. ** ()**: Builds a directed graph based on provided items, creating edges between items with suitable time gaps.
 2. **buildGroupsWithSamePaths()**:Finds every Poll Combination and returns groups
 3. **findPathsForEachGroup()**: Finds every possible Path for each group
 4. **allocateGroupsToItems()**: Allocates the groups to the items.